DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 8. The First Passenger in the Booking *Adult 1* is designated as **the Principal Passenger of the Booking**.<br/>
    * As such, this passenger is a mandatory part of the booking and cannot be removed.
    * If for example, the passenger does need to be *removed* from the booking, then that booking needs to be **deleted** and a **new** booking altogether needs to be made.
-   * However, *Adult 1's* name  can be edited with regards to a name of a new passenger.
+   * However, *Adult 1's* name  can be edited with regards to the name of a new passenger.
 9. An Infant Passenger must be at least 14 days old to travel.

 ### Fees